labanskoller/hackeriet_blog/_posts/2020-05-23-packaging-rust-part-II.md

 ---
 ![rusty-steel](/images/stainless_steel_iron_metal_rusty_weathered.jpeg)

-Lets do another dive into packaging rust for debian with a slightly more complicated example.
+Lets do another dive into packaging Rust for Debian with a slightly more complicated example.

 One great tool in the packagers toolbox is [cargo-debstatus](https://crates.io/crates/cargo-debstatus).
-By running it in the root of your crate you will get a list of your dependencies, together with information regarding it's packaging status in debian.
+By running it in the root of your crate you will get a list of your dependencies, together with information regarding it's packaging status in Debian.

-For ripasso a part of the three looks like this at the time of writing, ripasso depends on gpgme which depends on a number of other rust libraries (and a number of native ones, that isn't shown here).
+For `ripasso` a part of the tree looks like this at the time of writing, `ripasso` depends on `gpgme` which depends on a number of other Rust libraries (and a number of native ones, that isn't shown here).
 ```
-??? gpgme v0.9.2
+├── gpgme v0.9.2
-?   ??? bitflags v1.2.1 (in debian)
+│   ├── bitflags v1.2.1 (in debian)
-?   ??? conv v0.3.3
+│   ├── conv v0.3.3
-?   ?   ??? custom_derive v0.1.7
+│   │   └── custom_derive v0.1.7
-?   ??? cstr-argument v0.1.1 (in debian)
+│   ├── cstr-argument v0.1.1 (in debian)
-?   ??? gpg-error v0.5.1 (in debian)
+│   ├── gpg-error v0.5.1 (in debian)
-?   ??? gpgme-sys v0.9.1
+│   ├── gpgme-sys v0.9.1
-?   ?   ??? libc v0.2.66 (in debian)
+│   │   ├── libc v0.2.66 (in debian)
-?   ?   ??? libgpg-error-sys v0.5.1 (in debian)
+│   │   └── libgpg-error-sys v0.5.1 (in debian)
-?   ??? libc v0.2.66 (in debian)
+│   ├── libc v0.2.66 (in debian)
-?   ??? once_cell v1.3.1 (in debian)
+│   ├── once_cell v1.3.1 (in debian)
-?   ??? smallvec v1.1.0 (in debian)
+│   ├── smallvec v1.1.0 (in debian)
-?   ??? static_assertions v1.1.0
+│   └── static_assertions v1.1.0

 ```

-One of the dependencies is [static_assertions](https://crates.io/crates/static_assertions) which actually already is packaged in debian, but version 0.3.3 and we need 1.1.0.
+One of the dependencies is [static_assertions](https://crates.io/crates/static_assertions) which actually already is packaged in Debian, but version 0.3.3 and we need 1.1.0.
 Lets investigate how to fix this one.

-In order to verify that we won't break any other package by upgrading the existing debian package to 1.1.0 we run [list-rdeps.sh](https://salsa.debian.org/rust-team/debcargo-conf/-/blob/master/dev/list-rdeps.sh).
+In order to verify that we won't break any other package by upgrading the existing Debian package to 1.1.0 we run [list-rdeps.sh](https://salsa.debian.org/rust-team/debcargo-conf/-/blob/master/dev/list-rdeps.sh).

 ```